library(tidyverse)Project proposal

 Questions

-- How does frog species richness vary across Australian states and across seasons?
+- How does the relative abundance of the 10 most frequently recorded frog species vary across Australian states in 2023?

 Analysis plan